 Finally, what is the main thing you’ve seen in any organisation that you think works, from a diversity point of view, or that enables women to progress?

 At FedEx, we believe that our people are our most valuable asset.
 Employees value flexibility and our workplaces have to reflect that.
 And it’s not just to benefit women; men also want to see their families or may need flexible arrangements too.
 Working from home; flexible hours; the ability to take time away when it’s needed; working somewhere else or later that day, and the awareness internally that it’s OK to do so, is vital.
 Having flexibility in the workplace is the key to keeping people motivated.
-Creating an environment that allows people to achieve what they want or need to achieve outside of work makes them better employees.Posted almost 4 years ago
+Creating an environment that allows people to achieve what they want or need to achieve outside of work makes them better employees.Posted about 4 years ago